ssbbgm/hw6-weather-dashboard/README.md

 # DESCRIPTION

-This is a simple calendar application that allows a user to save event for each hour of the day by modifying starter code.
+This is a weather application that allows a user to find out the forecast information for a city using the third-party API called OpenWeatherAPI.
 This app runs in the browser and features dynamically updated HTML and CSS powered by Bootstrap and jQuery.

 ## VISUALS